MollocH/SpotifyRadioPlaylist/README.md

 Used his https://github.com/JohnnyCrazy/SpotifyAPI-NET to create my little application

 Instructions:
+- Spotify Premium.
+This is a spotify restriction for using their API
 - Dotnet 4.5.2 is required
 - Install the Program
 - Create a playlist in spotify